Code-Fellows-School-Work/reading-notes/code-301-reading-notes/class12 - CRUD.md

 - Code 403 indiciating the client does not have permissions to access the resource (inadequate authentication)

 ## [Build a REST API with Node.js, Express & MongoDB](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw)
+Step-by-step video on how to build a REST API and also explains the why behind each line of code used in the server-API setup

 ### Questions